 Finding The Right Soil and Container For Your Meyer Lemon Tree

-Although the citrus tree does well in almost all potting soil types, the tree does well in loamy soil.
+Although the meyers citrus does well in almost all potting soil types, the tree does well in loamy soil.

 Ideally, use a three-gallon pot for a non-mature plant and a seven-gallon pot or larger pots for a mature plant.
 The tree grows to a full height of 7-10 feet.